MAIF/otoroshi/manual/src/main/paradox/how-to-s/secure-app-with-keycloak.md

 ### Secure an app with Keycloak authentication

 The only change to apply on the previous authentication module is on the callback URL.
 When you want secure a Otoroshi service, and transform it on `Private App`, you need to set the `Callback URL` at `http://privateapps.oto.tools:8080/privateapps/generic/callback`.
-This configuration will redirect users to the downstream service after they have successfully logged in.
+This configuration will redirect users to the backend service after they have successfully logged in.

 1. Go back to the authentication module
 2. Jump to the `Callback URL` field